PHOENIX CHINESE WEEK 2024

 SPECIAL KOI FISH EXHIBIT

 The Phoenix Valley of the Sun Koi Club will conduct its annual Koi Exhibit during the Phoenix Chinese Week Festival.
 See hundreds of award-winning Koi fish as well as a Koi Equipment Trade Show.
 The Valley of the Sun Koi Club will be providing Koi education and history of the Koi.

 A traditional dragon boat for races at the mid-summer Duan Wu Festival will be displayed.
 Dragon boat racing, a Chinese tradition dating back over 2,500 years ago, was to honor the poet and patriot Qu Yuan.
 This dragon boat is a gift from the City of Taipei, Taiwan to the city of Phoenix in honor of the historic friendship between the people of both cities developed through a Sister City relationship that spans over 40 years.

 See 5,000 years of Chinese culture on display.
 Learn how to use the abacus- the “Chinese Computer”- to solve mathematical problems and discover other inventions, including the printing block, kites, compasses and more.
 Traditional Chinese attire, pictures, puppets, tangrams, and other Chinese inventions will be exhibited.
 Cooking demonstrations at various times.

 SATURDAY, FEBRUARY 17, 2024

 GREAT WALL HONG KONG CUISINE

-Join a celebration of the Chinese New Year and the conclusion of Phoenix Chinese Week 2023 with a delicious, authentic 10-course banquet of Chinese cuisine.
-Cost is $70 per person.
+Join a celebration of the Chinese New Year and the conclusion of Phoenix Chinese Week 2024 with a delicious, authentic 10-course banquet of Chinese cuisine.
+The cost is $75 per person.